ahmedkhan847/mysqlwithelasticsearch/README.md

 # Connect MySQL With Elasticsearch using PHP

 A small library to connect MySQL with Elasticsearch.
 Use it to sync data and do full text search.
-Click here to find the [API documentation for v2](https://ahmedkhan847.github.io/mysqlwithelasticsearch)

 Click here to find the [API documentation for v2](https://ahmedkhan847.github.io/mysqlwithelasticsearch)
 # Downloading the latest release